SCBI-ForestGEO/Dendrobands/resources/workflow_springbiannual_survey.md

 3. Enter data in the [data_entry_form](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/data_entry_forms), ideally within the same day.

+    a.
+Create a new folder for the current year, and save the data_entry_form there, calling it "data_entry_biannual_[SURVEYID]".

+    b. **BEFORE** merging with the master, push the data_entry_form and the new folder to Github.
+This will allow us to compare any discrepancies in the future.

 4. Merge to the [master file](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/data) for that year.

     a.
 Compare any notes of "dead" trees with the previous year's [mortality census](https://github.com/SCBI-ForestGEO/SCBI-ForestGEO-Data_private/tree/master/SCBI_mortality/data).